ormsbee/csvcols/README.rst

 csvcols
 =======

+NOTE: Not recommended for use just yet, though I'm finally cleaning it up and getting it that way as part of Julython.

 This library takes a column-oriented approach towards CSV data.
 Everything is stored internally as Unicode, and everything is outwardly immutable.
 It has support for:

 * Parsing CSV files, including some Excel exported quirks